A Lie has Speed but Truth Has Endurance Part 1

 Lies have speed and force.
 Lies are a motivator that cause reaction.
-It’s easy to think of examples in life of how lies can be harmful, hurtful and devastating… and let’s be honest, sometimes the lies are a lot more interesting than the truth.
+It’s easy to think of examples in life of how lies can be harmful, hurtful and devastating… and sometimes the lies are a lot more interesting than the truth.
 Lies can be exciting which means they do provide energy.

 Most of us have a clear perspective on how seeking and acting on truth in our lives is a principle that leads to good things but do we give the same consideration to the lies that we believe about ourselves?